-The Company determines the lease term as the non-cancellable term of the lease, together with any periods covered by an option to extend the lease if it is reasonably certain to be exercised.
-The Company has contracts that include extension option to lease parcels of land.
-The Company applies judgment in evaluating whether it is reasonably certain whether or not to exercise the option to renew the lease.
+The Company determines the term of lease or right-of-use as the non-cancellable term of the arrangement, together with any periods covered by an option to extend the lease or right-of-use if it is reasonably certain to be exercised.
+The Company has contracts that include extension option to lease or right to use parcels of land.
+The Company applies judgment in evaluating whether it is reasonably certain whether or not to exercise the option to renew the lease or right-of-use arrangement.
 That is, it considers all relevant factors that create an economic incentive for it to exercise the renewal.
-The Company included the complete renewal period as part of the lease term for such leases of parcels of land as this is reasonably certain to be exercised considering the costs and business disruption required to replace the leased asset.
-After the commencement date, the Company reassesses the lease term if there is a significant event or change in circumstances that is within its control and affects its ability to exercise or not to exercise the option to renew.
+The Company included the complete renewal period as part of the term for such leases or right-of-use arrangements of parcels of land as this is reasonably certain to be exercised considering the costs and business disruption required to replace the leased asset or right-of-use asset.
+After the commencement date, the Company reassesses the term if there is a significant event or change in circumstances that is within its control and affects its ability to exercise or not to exercise the option to renew.